QuantumBFS/FLOYao.jl/README.md

-Applying the circuit to the register works then exactly the same way as for a normal Array register:
+Applying the circuit to the register works then exactly the same way as for a normal `ArrayReg` register:

 ```julia